Dzũng Phạm, the Progressive Metal Guitarist Enamored With Folk Music | Saigoneer

 Dzũng affirms that the album owes this initial success to the appeal of traditional music.
 “Every Vietnamese knows these folk songs by heart, but folk music doesn’t have a well-respected place yet.
 I want to elevate Vietnamese traditional music to the most glorious and heralded position.
 There, it's the center of attention, not merely something added just for the sake of embellishment.”

 After folk songs, he plans to experiment with the musicality of folk dance (dân vũ).
-Nonetheless, the first priority now is still to promote “Dzanca” more.
+Nonetheless, the first priority now is to promote “Dzanca” more.
 “I want to create a music video for ‘Còn Duyên,’ alongside live performances.
-Maybe in the future, I will do a small tour in Hanoi, Saigon and Da Nang, depending on whether the pandemic situation will settle down,” he shares.
+Maybe in the future, I will do a small tour in Hanoi, Saigon and Da Nang, depending on whether the pandemic situation settles down,” he shares.

 Since 2007, Dzũng has been “imprinted” by a quote by composer Quốc Trung: “Folk music is our ancestors’ legacy bestowed to every descendant.
 Anyone can use a share of that legacy.”
-For the guitarist, traditional music has since been a constant muse, material and even his entire musical world.
+For the guitarist, traditional music has since been a constant muse, and even his entire musical world.
 Today, Dzũng has created a considerable repertoire from that legacy, but the his journey to explore that “mother lode” is just beginning.

 [Photos by Phạm Trung Thành courtesy of Dzũng Phạm]